 Running Macros

-You can configure the SaveToDB add-in to launch Excel macros.
-This way gives additional benefits:
+You can configure the SaveToDB add-in to launch Excel macros, which provides several advantages:

-• All possible user actions are located in the Excel context menu and the SaveToDB Actions menu.
+• All user actions are accessible via the Excel context menu and the SaveToDB Actions menu.

-• Macros are linked to specific queries and are available immediately after connecting to data.
+• Macros are tied to specific queries and are available immediately after connecting to data.

-• Macros can have input parameters from table columns, query parameters, and named cells.
+• Macros can accept input parameters from table columns, query parameters, and named cells.

-Macros can be located in active workbooks or in separate macro workbooks that can be updated independently.
+Macros can reside in active workbooks or in separate macro workbooks that can be updated independently.

-Specify macros in the HANDLER_CODE field in the following format:
+Specify macros in the HANDLER_CODE field using the following format:

 <Excel macro> [<Parameter1>[, <Parameter2>[, ...]]